seamusdemora/seamusdemora.github.io/MacStuff.md

 ### 4. How Do I Schedule an App to Run At a Specified Time?

 In current versions of mac os, there are (at least) two distinct approaches to scheduling:

-i. `cron` is the standard (as in long-standing) method for scheduling.
+1. `cron` is the standard (as in long-standing) method for scheduling.
 It's been around since the early days of Unix.
 That `cron` remains as a viable, well-maintained app today is a testament to its utility.
 And as a derivative of the BSD flavor of Unix, it is fitting that it remains a component of mac os.
+However, we must note that Apple has not maintained the `cron` software they distribute with mac os; `man cron`  reveals that the current version os `cron` in mac os ver 10.14.6 (Mojave) is vintage **June 17, 2007**.
-ii. `launchd` is a much more complicated creature than `cron`, but it's got an Apple pedigree.
-It was developed by Dave Zarzycki, an Apple employee who started with them in 1996 as a 17 year-old, self-taught programmer.
-To use `launchd` effectively, you'll need to spend time preparing yourself.
-Consequently, we'll start here with `cron`, and pick up `launchd` in a future installment.
+2. `launchd` is a much more complicated creature than `cron`, but it's got an Apple pedigree.
+It was developed by Dave Zarzycki, an Apple employee who started with them in 1996 as a 17 year-old, self-taught programmer.  `launchd` can do more than `cron`, but it's much more difficult (even arcane) in use.
+Consequently, we'll cover `cron` here, and pick up `launchd` in [this installment](UsingLaunchdForSchedulingTasks.md).

 To continue one of the examples from above, let's assume, you want to check your Gmail account each day at 12:00.
 How would you do this?
 Here's one way to do this using `open` and `cron` :